Genivia/RE-flex/doc/index.md

 </div>

-The problem with this rule is that it is invoked for every single unmatched character on the input, which is inefficient and slows down searching for matching patterns significantly when more than a few unmatched characters are encountered in the input.
+The problem with this rule is that it is invoked for every single unmatched character in the input, which is inefficient and slows down searching for matching patterns significantly when more than a few unmatched characters are encountered in the input.
 Note that we cannot use `.+` to match longer patterns because this overlaps with other patterns and is also likely longer